Gluo-Platform/GluoDocs/HTTP_API_RESOURCES/post.md

 {% endhint %}

 Create or edit a post.
 Post with no contents (no quote, no description, no media and no poll) will not be accepted.

+If the client is an App, it may set is_app to `true`, to attach an [App Instance]() to the post.
+Once set, this cannot be edited.
+Can only be combined with a description.

 **JSON Params**